Redesigning the Search Experience of an Online Travel Agency

-After reviewing with the team and stakeholders the wireframes we proceed to make a user test and survey to discover a bit more about the needed components for a good Entry page.
-The takings from this survey and user test were applied to following mockups and once the team understood the page was ready we roll out an AB test.
+The takings from this survey and user tests were applied to the following iterations, and once the team understood the page was ready we roll out an AB test.

-The second iteration (bellow) performed much better in the AB test having a 3% uplift on mobile and desktop.
+The second iteration (below) had a 3% uplift on mobile and desktop.

-According to our UI analysis and research, the property cards needed to improve if we wanted to revamp the look and feel of the site and make it match the proposed designs for the Entry pages.
-We needed to improve the cards by making them cleaner removing excessive use of colors, unnecessary content, making the prices larger and improve imagery.
+The property cards needed to improve because we wanted to revamp the look and feel of the site.
+They also had to match the new proposed designs for the Entry pages.

 I reviewed the property cards and draw wireframes focusing on the relevant content to make it easy to scan.
-The elements to include in the cards are property image, description (name, address, property type), rates and prices.
 Drawing a basic wireframe helps me to keep the elements in groups that are easier to scan and read.

 Site flow–Entry to Search

 After the redesign of the Entry page and the property cards, we had a good base to differentiate Entry and Search pages.
-Previously the two pages or templates looked the same even though they had very different purposes.
 The graphics below show the main differences between the previous and next concept.

-We also used AB testing to back-up our decision with data and prove to the stakeholders our decisions will improve usability and be generous with SEO and future scalability.
+We AB tested to back-up our decisions with data and prove to the stakeholders our decisions will improve usability and be generous with SEO and future scalability.